 (#low#>#h1#).and.(#high#<>#low#)

-Before we tell you about the variables and logical operators and how to create formulas, we want to mention now that ChartSmart Professional (under development) is an upgraded version of ChartSmart that offers a bundle of additional features.
-If you are interested in it email us at info@chartsmart.com.
-ChartSmart Pro offers backtesting of filter sets, customizable filter alerts, and a new level of filtering power because with it you can also include in your formulas, historical variables.
-For example, there is a regular variable called RSI14 which is the 14 day relative strength index.
+Before we tell you about the variables and logical operators and how to create formulas, we want to tell you that these are only the beginning of the screening capabilities in Chartsmart.
+You can even include in your formulas historical variables.
+For example, as in the above there are regular variables like l365 (the 365 day low) or close (the daily close).
+Similarly there are technical variables called RSI14 which is the 14 day relative strength index value for the specific security.
 In a regular formula you could specify that the RSI14>70 then run your filtered list.
-Historical variables allow you to put a number in front of the variable specifying the number of trading days previous to the last filter update it occured.
+Historical variables on the other hand allow you to put a number in front of the variable corresponding to the number of trading days ago the variable applies.
 For example you could specify RSI14>70.AND.5RSI14<50.AND.10RSI14<50.
-This means the current rsi is over 70 but 5 and 10 days ago it was under 50.
-The value of historical variables is that you can gain more flexibility by specifying the trend of indicators and various filtering variables.
-If you want to learn more about the ChartSmart professional upgrade email us at info@chartsmart.com.
+This means the rsi today is over 70, but 5 and 10 days ago it was under 50.

-Let us now create a sample formula.
-For example, specifying that today the stock traded at least 3% of its issued capitalization.
-You would first get the variables you require based on the information in the tables below:
+We will now create a sample formula.
+For example, we will specify that today the stock traded at least 3% of its total issued capitalization.
+You would first get the variables you require based on the information in the section that lists the screening variables in Chartsmart which are:

 Todays Close - close